Plug-org/plug-bowling-api/README.md

 ```bash
 npm run game
 ```
-e.g. add this in the `gameEngine.ts` file then run `npm run game` in your terminal.
+For the `npm run game` script  to work you will need to add something like this in the `gameEngine.ts` file then run `npm run game` in your terminal.
+You can obviously play around with different logging and methods.
+This isn't necessary to create the client but is just here if you want an easy way to directly experiment with the `GameEngine`
 ```js
 function runGame(){
   const myGame = new GameEngine("_id1");